-Work in your writing groups, using your dictionaries and thesauruses to prepare a four-page report on denotation and connotation, citing examples of both by explaining the uses of the following words: [the words will be written on the board when class starts].
-Your finished papers must be typed and must have in-text citation of your sources, following MLA style (pg.119-169, Little Seagull).
-Because each member of the group must contribute to the printed work, be sure that you (put your name in parentheses at the end of your section) in order to receive credit for your contribution.
-Final drafts will be presented in class this Friday.
-To prepare for next week's discussions, read Rhetorical Analyses, pg.49 -61 in your handbook, and be sure to read and print out your copies of each of the following: "Race Relations and Law Enforcement/Imprimis" by Jason Riley; "Hiring a Working Mom - Myth vs. Reality" by Shannon McLay; "Why Geeks Get Bullied (It's Not Necessarily for Being Geeks)" by Noah Berlatsky; and "Single Parent?
-No, Your Kids are Not Doomed!" by Bella DePaulo .
-Remember to schedule an appointment for next week to have someone in the Writing Center review your rough draft of Essay #3 before the Peer Reviews next Wednesday.
+Monday: Working in your writing groups, use your dictionaries and thesauruses to prepare a four-page report on denotation and connotation, citing examples of both by explaining the uses of the following words: [the words will be written on the board when class starts].
+Your finished papers must be typed and must have in-text citation of your sources, following MLA style (pages 119-169, Little Seagull).
+Every member of the group must contribute to the work, so (put your name in parentheses at the end of your section) to receive credit.
+Due Wednesday.
+Wednesday: Research folders will be checked at sign-in; then we will review the "BLEEP" list.
+Bring your dictionaries!